ORNL/superneuromat/docs/source/devel/install.rst

    Again, if you're not an internal contributor, you'll need to fork the <https://github.com/ornl/superneuromat/fork> repository and use the URL for your fork.

-A ``pip --editable`` install allows you to make changes to the code and see the effects immediately.

 It's finally time to install SuperNeuroMAT into our virtual environment:

+We'll use a ``pip --editable`` install allows you to make changes to the code and see the effects immediately.

 .. tab-set::
    :class: sd-width-content-min